jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 }
 ```

-This ends up being a lot of work for one line of jank code, but there's a great
+This ends up being a lot of work for seemingly one line of jank code, but there's a great
 deal of magic going on behind the scenes.
 What's amazing, though, is that all of
 this gets completely optimized away.
 With `-O2` settings on our IR
 optimizations, LLVM will turn our function into this: